aquam503/scraping-tables-from-web-pandas/README.md

-# read-tables-from-web-using-pandas
+# scraping-tables-from-web-using-pandas
-read tables from web using pandas
+scraping tables from web using pandas